alaisgomes/celery_template/README.md

 # About
-Project as a guide with easy installing and configuring tutorial
+Project as a guide with easy installing and manually configuring tutorial for Celery and RabbitMQ.

+About the NGINX and uWSGI tutorial and notes, refer to: [install_server]()

 ## Requirements
 	* Python 3.5.* and pip are already installed